Smart Health Web

 • A fine tremor of the fingers or hands

-• Sensitivity to heat and increased perspiration or hot, clammy skin
+• Compassion to heat and increased perspiration or hot, clammy skin

 • Enlarged thyroid gland (goiter)